-A Supreme Court has again highlighted the requirements for experts when providing evidence.
+A Supreme Court has again highlighted the requirements for experts (including Valuers) when providing evidence.
 This case involved a comprehensive report prepared by a team of environmental consultants considering damage arising from potential metal toxification of agricultural lands from off-site water-born sources.
 The Court ruled the report was inadmissible for several reasons including:

 - The report contained a disclaimer that its intention was for the exclusive use of the defendant and not any third party including a Court.